PlanB-Network/bitcoin-educational-content/courses/hist201/fr.md

 >
 > *original: "I have had people buy bitcoins from me and sell bitcoins to me.
 Supply and demand, albeit only a small amount, already exists and is all that is really needed.
 Offering to exchange bitcoins for another currency is ultimately no different from exchanging bitcoins for goods or services.
 Currencies are goods and exchanging them is a service.
 I have been trying to think of something besides USD dollars which I can try to buy or sell using bitcoins, but I can't think of anything.
 Please let us know about whatever you decide to sell for bitcoins.
 As for the issue of burning through funds, I have written a daily donation into my budget.
 You can buy all my USD dollars or bitcoins today, but there will always be more tomorrow and the next day.
 Each person who buys or sells goods using bitcoins, including exchangers, is increasing the bitcoin economy.
 Everyone, do your part.
 Buy or sell something in exchange for bitcoins!"*

-Page de commerçants par Martti Malmi.
+Page référençant les commerçants, initiée par Martti Malmi : https://web.archive.org/web/20100517040312/http://www.bitcoin.org:80/trade

 https://bitcointalk.org/index.php?topic=30.0